-The floating-point coordinates are converted to integers by subtracting the falsex and falsey values, which translates to the false origin, scales by multiplying by the xyunits, adds a half unit, and truncates the remainder.
+The floating-point coordinates are converted to integers by subtracting the falsex and falsey values, which translates to the false origin; they scale by multiplying by the xyunits, adding a half unit, and truncating the remainder.

-The optional z-coordinates and measures are dealt with similarly, except that they are translated with falsez and falsem and scaled with zunits and munits, respectively.
+The optional z coordinates and measures are dealt with similarly, except that they are translated with falsez and falsem and scaled with zunits and munits, respectively.